GerHobbelt/owemdjee/README.md

 - **salieri** [📁](./salieri) [🌐](https://github.com/GerHobbelt/salieri)
 - **scantailor** [📁](./scantailor) [🌐](https://github.com/GerHobbelt/scantailor-advanced) -- [scantailor_advanced](https://github.com/4lex4/scantailor-advanced) is the [ScanTailor](https://github.com/scantailor/scantailor) version that merges the features of the *ScanTailor Featured* and *ScanTailor Enhanced* versions, brings new ones and fixes.
 ScanTailor is an interactive post-processing tool for scanned pages.
 It performs operations such as page splitting, deskewing, adding/removing borders, selecting content, ... and many others.
 - **ScriptX** [📁](./ScriptX) [🌐](https://github.com/GerHobbelt/ScriptX) -- wrapper for V8, QuickJS, Lua, Python, ...
 - **sdhash** [📁](./sdhash) [🌐](https://github.com/GerHobbelt/sdhash) -- a tool which allows two arbitrary blobs of data to be compared for similarity based on common strings of binary data.
 It is designed to provide quick results during triage and initial investigation phases.
-- **sdhash** [📁](./sdhash) [🌐](https://github.com/GerHobbelt/sdhash) -- a tool which allows two arbitrary blobs of data to be compared for similarity based on common strings of binary data.
-It is designed to provide quick results during triage and initial investigation phases.
 - **Sealighter** [📁](./Sealighter) [🌐](https://github.com/GerHobbelt/Sealighter) -- Sysmon-Like research tool for ETW: helps non-developers dive into researching Event Tracing for Windows (ETW) and Windows PreProcessor Tracing (WPP).
 - **sentencepiece** [📁](./sentencepiece) [🌐](https://github.com/GerHobbelt/sentencepiece) -- text tokenization